dokester/BayesicFitting/docs/EclipsingStars.md

 ## 3. Constraints

 There are 2 obvious constraints for the parameters.
-Firstly the stars should not crash or rupture each other en secondly they should actually show eclipses.
+Firstly the stars should not crash or rupture each other and secondly they should actually show eclipses.

-Constraints are implemented as change in the likelihood, but theoretically they are extra priors.
+Constraints are implemented as an extra log prior, added to the log likelihood.
 It is knowledge we have beforehand, but it can not be implemented with simple, mutually independent probability distributions, acting on the parameters.
 It is the relation between the parameters that define the prior.

 The no-crash constraint entails that the sum of the stellar radii must be smaller than the distance between the stars, or better even the Roche